-Individuals wanting to contest information about themselves contained in this system should make their requests in writing, detailing the reasons for why the records should be corrected to the following address: Federal Aviation Administration Privacy Office 800 Independence Ave.
-SW Washington, DC 20591 All aircraft must be registered with the FAA to operate in the NAS.
-For aircraft registered under 14 CFR part 47, CARES collects information directly from the applicant with uploaded supplemental documentation submitted by the aircraft owner.
-Aircraft owners may update their information during the registration renewal process or at any other time the aircraft owner chooses by mailing an address change application or submitting an address change through CARES.
-Purpose Specification DOT should (i) identify the legal bases that authorize a particular PII collection, activity, or technology that impacts privacy; and (ii) specify the purpose(s) for which it collects, uses, maintains, or disseminates PII.
+DOT should (i) identify the legal basis that authorize a particular PII collection, activity, or technology that impacts privacy; and (ii) specify the purpose(s) for which it collects, uses, maintains, or disseminates PII.
 The PII contained in PTB is utilized for transit subsidy usage reconciliation, reporting for the agency, monitoring, and tracking participant usage.

 Under 49 U.S.C. §§ 44102 and 44103, the FAA is required to register aircraft and maintain an aircraft registry.
-The Aircraft Registry is used to: - Provide a register of United States civil aircraft to aid in the national defense and to support a safe and economically strong civil aviation system, and to meet treaty requirements under the Convention on International Civil Aviation, Annex; - Determine that aircraft are registered in accordance with the provisions of 49 U.S.C.
-44103; - Support FAA safety programs and agency management; - Aid law enforcement and aircraft accident investigations; - Serve as a repository of legal documents to determine legal ownership of aircraft; - Provide aircraft owners and operator information about potential mechanical defects or unsafe conditions of their aircraft in the form of airworthiness directives; - Educate owners on safe operating requirements; and - Receive and record payment of aircraft registration fee(s).
+The Aircraft Registry is used to:

+- Provide a register of United States civil aircraft to aid in the national defense and to support a safe and economically strong civil aviation system, and to meet treaty requirements under the Convention on International Civil Aviation, Annex 7; - Determine that aircraft are registered in accordance with the provisions of 49 U.S.C.
+44103; - Support FAA safety programs and agency management; - Aid law enforcement and aircraft accident investigations; - Serve as a repository of legal documents to determine legal ownership of aircraft; - Provide aircraft owners and operator information about potential mechanical defects or unsafe conditions of their aircraft in the form of airworthiness directives; - Educate owners regarding safety requirements for operation; and - Receive and record payment of aircraft registration fee(s).

-The FAA collects the applicant's name, physical address, phone number, and mailing address (if different from physical address) and status as a US citizen or permanent resident of the US to set up their profile and to ensure the FAA has accurate contact information for those who register their aircraft.
-In addition the FAA collects the applicant's email address, aircraft registration number (N Number), aircraft manufacturer make and model, serial number and uploads legal documents/records (e.g., evidence of ownership (such as bill of sale), and the information is used to register their aircraft.
-The information is also used to assist the FAA in its compliance efforts by allowing the FAA to identify the owner when there is an incident and educate them on safe operating requirements and, when appropriate, take enforcement action against individuals who violate the rules or operate unsafely.
+The FAA collects the applicant's name, physical address, phone number, and mailing address (if different from physical address) and status as a U.S. citizen or permanent legal resident of the U.S. to set up their profile and to ensure the FAA has accurate contact information for those who register their aircraft.
+Signatory information is also required for the profile of an LLC or corporation, to help ensure appropriate signatures are included in application forms.
+In addition, the FAA collects the applicant's email address, aircraft registration number (N Number), aircraft manufacturer make and model, serial number and uploads legal documents/records (e.g., evidence of ownership (such as a bill of sale)), and the information is used to register their aircraft.
+The information is also used to assist the

+FAA in its compliance efforts by allowing the FAA to identify the owner when there is an incident and educate them on safe operating requirements and, when appropriate, take enforcement action against individuals who violate the rules or operate unsafely.
 In compliance with 14 CFR Part 47, the information collected through CARES is appropriate and necessary to facilitate the FAA's requirement to collect and record the appropriate documentation that establishes legal title and liens pertaining to registered aircraft.

-Data Minimization & Retention DOT should collect, use, and retain only PII that is relevant and necessary for the specified purpose for which it was originally collected.
+Data Minimization & Retention

+DOT should collect, use, and retain only PII that is relevant and necessary for the specified purpose for which it was originally collected.